Treating bad breath using mouthwash.

 - Chlorine dioxide helps to neutralize volatile sulfur compounds.
 It also degrades the components that bacteria use to make VSC's.

-B) Products that contain zinc.
+B) Rinses that contain zinc.

 Properties: Neutralizes Volatile Sulfur Compounds